Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 Part II: [12 points] matching 1 point each

-1. Match the metabolic pathway with its key regulatory enzyme (a pathway may have >1 regulated step)
+1. Match the metabolic pathway with its key regulatory enzyme (a

 1. pentose phosphate pathway a. acetyl CoA carboxylase